celery/celery/docs/userguide/tasks.rst

 .. attribute:: Task.backend

     The result store backend to use for this task.
 An instance of one of the backend classes in `celery.backends`.
-Defaults to `app.backend` which is defined by the :setting:`result_backend` setting.
+Defaults to `app.backend`, defined by the :setting:`result_backend` setting.

 .. attribute:: Task.acks_late

-    If set to :const:`True` messages for this task will be acknowledged **after** the task has been executed, not *just before*, which is the default behavior.
+    If set to :const:`True` messages for this task will be acknowledged **after** the task has been executed, not *just before* (the default behavior).

-    Note that this means the task may be executed twice if the worker crashes in the middle of execution, which may be acceptable for some applications.
+    Note: This means the task may be executed multiple times should the worker crash in the middle of execution.
+Make sure your tasks are :term:`idempotent`.

     The global default can be overridden by the :setting:`task_acks_late` setting.